startxfr/docker-images/Services/apache/README.md

 2. Build the container using `docker build -t startx-apache .`
 3. Run this container
    - Interactively with `docker run -it startx-apache`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-   - As a daemon with `docker run -d startx-apache`
+   - As a daemon with `docker run -d -p 9201:8080 startx-apache`

 ### Build & run a container using `docker-compose`